What is Industrial Engineering?

 - As a revenue manager, you may optimize organizational revenue based on operational capacity and timing (yield management), for different market segments or from different sources of funding.

-- As an analyst, you may conduct real-time system monitoring to optimize operations.
+- As an operations research analyst, you may conduct real-time system monitoring to optimize operations.

 Click here to watch our own Prof. Balasubramanian describe in more detail what IEs do.

 You can also watch Prof. Shannon Roberts reflect on her own experiences as an industrial engineer in this highlight video from the Women in Science Series:

 Women in Science: Shannon Roberts by UMass Amherst

 Other informative videos about Industrial Engineering and Operations Research are:

 - O.R. & Analytics: Saving Lives, Saving Money, Solving Problems

 - What is Industrial Engineering? by Major Prep

 The BSIEOR degree requires 121 credits and provides plenty of flexibility with 4 technical electives as well as other general electives.
 Electives can be used to take courses in a variety of other departments, to do independent studies working on cutting-edge research projects with the faculty, or to get experience as teaching assistants.
 Here is a sample semester-by-semester schedule that our students may choose.
 The elective courses appear in maroon for illustration.Semester 1